komrad36/FastDivide/README.md

 #### Theory: ####

 First, `floor(2^64/D)` is computed with extreme care to efficiency.
-The first correct result bit is obtained via leading bit counts, the second via shifts, then subsequently the correct bit count is doubled by each of 5 Newton-Raphson iterations to obtain 64 correct bits.
+The first correct result bit is obtained via leading zero counts, the second via shifts, then subsequently the correct bit count is doubled by each of 5 Newton-Raphson iterations to obtain 64 correct bits.
 Careful construction avoids excessive shifts, branching, or the need to track more than 64 bits at a time during this process.

 Then, a multiply-high of this value with any desired numerator produces either the correct answer, or 1 below.
 This condition is checked and fixed, and the result is returned.